terry-yes/mlx_example/README.md

    - Need to understand most of this reference to understand **cub3d**

-   - A challenging tutorial that will made me want to give up, but I had to come back to this because the code I referred to was based on this tutorial
+   - A challenging tutorial that made me want to give up, but I had to come back to this because the code I referred to was based on this tutorial

 5. [The code I referred to (42-cub3d-glagan)](https://github.com/Glagan/42-cub3d)

    - Cub3d repository with the most stars
    - Concise and well structured
    - Based on `reference #4`
-   - But need to modify some parts (macro function usage, --save option, nonsquare maps, etc)
+   - But need to modify some parts (macro function usage, --save option, unable to receive nonsquare maps, etc)

 6. [mlx image tutorials(images_example-keuhdall)](https://github.com/keuhdall/images_example)
    - Recommended before handling images
    - Easy to understand
    - But does not provide information on how to load images